This information explains how to care for yourself after your orchiectomy.

 - Black-and-blue discoloration

-- Do not play sports, exercise, jog, run, or lift anything heavier than 10 pounds for 4 weeks.
+- Do not play sports, exercise, jog, run, or lift anything heavier than 10 pounds (4.5 kilograms) for 4 weeks.

-- Ask your doctor when you can drive a car and return to work.
+- Ask your healthcare provider when you can drive a car and return to work.

-Call your doctor to schedule your follow-up appointment.
-You will be told when to make this appointment before you leave the hospital.
+Call your healthcare provider to schedule your follow-up appointment.
+Your nurse will tell you when to make this appointment before you leave the hospital.

-- Increased swelling of your scrotum or groin area.
-For example, if your scrotum becomes bigger than the size of a small orange
+- Have increased swelling of your scrotum or groin area, such as if your scrotum becomes bigger than the size of a small orange.

-- Drainage from your incision, such as increased blood or pus
+- Have drainage from your incision, such as increased blood or pus.

-- Bleeding from your incision that soaks a gauze pad
+- Have bleeding from your incision that soaks a gauze pad.